 The Lamber-Goodnow Injury Law Team at Fennemore Craig, P.C., has helped clients recover tens of millions of dollars for injury and wrongful death claims.
-We are aggressive personal injury attorneys who care deeply about our clients.
-We can help with a variety of personal injuries, including those stemming from car accidents, motorcycle accidents, truck accidents, and more.
-We are injury and car accident lawyers with years of experience.
+We are aggressive Phoenix personal injury attorneys who care deeply about our clients.
+We can help with a variety of personal injuries, including those stemming from car accidents, motorcycle accidents, truck accidents, dog bites, and more.
+We are Phoenix personal injury lawyers with years of experience.

 Fennemore Craig was founded in 1885, and the firm’s track record of success is built on experience and innovation.
 Phoenix personal injury lawyers Marc Lamber and James Goodnow, like every member of the team, pride themselves on aggressively representing accident victims’ rights.

 Serving Phoenix, Tucson & More

 Whether you are in Downtown Phoenix, North Phoenix, East Valley, or West Phoenix, we can help you with your serious injury or wrongful death case.
 Our Arizona personal injury attorneys handle matters in Tucson, Phoenix and every other city in the state.
 Distance is never an issue.
 With two offices in Arizona, our Phoenix and Tucson personal injury lawyers are here to work toward the best result possible.